dulvui/pocket-broomball/ROADMAP.md

 List of features that are currently worked on.

 - The possibility to change speed and power breaks the game mechanics - https://github.com/dulvui/pocket-broomball/issues/39
+- Game occasionally stuck if the Bot opponent jams the ball against the wall - https://github.com/dulvui/pocket-broomball/issues/40
+- In World Cup the quarter-final match is skipped if you're on the right side of the table - https://github.com/dulvui/pocket-broomball/issues/41

 ## Done